 Spring Loaded is a temporary public installation created in collaboration with Carroll University faculty, staff, students, alumni, and community members including artists, high school students, and retirees.
-The site-specific project draws on Waukesha’s local history and material culture from the late 19th century Great Spring Era.
+The site-specific project was sponsored by the Greater Milwaukee Foundation’s Mary L. Nohl Fund.
+It draws on Waukesha’s local history and material culture from the late 19th century Great Spring Era.
 The artwork was produced in a collective manner, following research and interviews with historians and water resource specialists.
 Designed and built over a 3-week period in early June 2015, the sculpture recreates and remixes the forms of wooden and stone water pavilions.

 These structures were built to serve visitors to the town, as it underwent a boom in tourism from people claiming miraculous cures to kidney diseases, constipation and other illnesses.
 Many were remodelled and repainted over time, as each Spring House and later, bottling plants, sought to attract a new clientèle.
 Rather than being preserved or reconstituted for future generation, almost all of the actual gazebo-like follies disappeared as the boom turned to bust by the early 20th century.
 Nevertheless, photographs and first-hand accounts document their appearances and uses.